 The importance of being prepared for emergencies lessens their impact on you and your family and if impacted by the event, it helps you through the recovery process.
 Being prepared with necessary emergency kits and travels bags containing essential supplies, including medicines and personal documentations, you will be able to better face and get though the situation.

 On this page you will find information on important contacts to keep on hand, links to relevant agencies, downloadable preparedness documents to assist with preparation and other helpful recommendations.

 - Safety and preparedness tips for extreme cold: mass.gov/info-details/extreme-cold-safety-tips

 - Winter storm preparedness and safety information: mass.gov/info-details/winter-storm-safety-tips

 - Winter safety tips for pets: mass.gov/service-details/winter-pet-safety-tips

 Suggested "Emergency Kit Checklist".
-This document is provided by MEMA for download as a suggested list for your use to prepare your emergency kit.
+This document is provided by MEMA and is available to be downloaded as a suggested list for your use to prepare your emergency kit.

 If you are not signed up to be notified of emergencies or other important town related information, consider signing up to be notifies at Ashfield.org/NotifyMe.